GoncaloPascoal/feup-comp/exams/2017/mt1.md

 Stmt -> input(); | print( IDENTIFIER );
 ```

-**3. a)**
+**3. a)** ❗ (add scope inside for loop)

 ![](mt1_3a.png)

-**b)**
+**b)** ✔️

 ![](mt1_3b.png)

 **c)** We can only apply this kind of verification during the semantic analysis step if we know the values that are used as indices of the array at compile time.
 Therefore, it is better to perform this type of checking after constant propagation / constant folding, in order to cover more cases.

 We also need to know the size of the array at compile time in order to verify that indices greater than N - 1 are not being used.
 Considering that array variables can be reassigned, therefore potentially changing size, we need to keep this information updated throughout the program's flow of execution, similar to what is done during constant propagation.
-When the flow of execution is not known at compile time (if statements, loops), we might not be able to perform upper bound checking.
+When the flow of execution is not known at compile time (if statements, loops), we might not be able to perform upper bound checking. ✔️

 **4. a)** True.
-An ambiguous grammar has more than one possible syntax tree for at least one string, meaning there will be several possible derivations in one of the cells of the LL(1) parser table.
+An ambiguous grammar has more than one possible syntax tree for at least one string, meaning there will be several possible derivations in at least one of the cells of the LL(1) parser table. ✔️
 **b)** False.
 It is possible to implement the lexical, syntactic and semantic analysis in a single stage, however, it is easier to do them sequentially: we can generate a sequence of tokens during the lexical analysis which can be the input of the syntactic analysis stage, which can then generate an AST which will be the input of the semantic analysis step.
-This pipeline design leads to simpler and cleaner code.
+This pipeline design leads to simpler and cleaner code. ✔️